Bar Exam Preparation

 Information for 1Ls

 During the first year, all students are introduced to the bar exam; its format, and content.
-Students are also guided by advisors and the Bar Director as to which law school courses would be beneficial for their bar exam, without compromising the student’s interests, as well as preparing basics for the bar exam in states they may wish to sit.
+Students are also guided by advisors and the Assistant Dean of Academic and Bar Success as to which law school courses would be beneficial for their bar exam, without compromising the student’s interests, as well as preparing basics for the bar exam in states they may wish to sit.

 Here are the steps that you should complete in your first year in order to prepare for success on the bar examination when you graduate: